patrick-crawford/WEB422-Backup/Code Examples/week5/bridge-react/README.md

   .bindPopup('A pretty CSS3 popup. <br> Easily customizable.')
 ```

-To React code like this:
+...to React code like this:

 ```jsx
 import React from 'react'